 Are you experiencing cough, fever or flu symptoms?
 Have you been exposed to someone that has a respiratory infection or has tested positive for Covid-19?

 Please call (203) 830-4700 to notify our office prior to your appointment if you have any of the following:

-- A fever over 100.5 degrees F or felt feverish in the last week.
+- A fever over 100.5 degrees F in the last week.

-- Cough, fever, flu or respiratory symptoms including shortness of breath, difficulty breathing, nasal congestion, headache or chest congestion in the last 10 days.
+- Cough, shortness of breath, headache or loss of smell/taste with or without nasal congestion in the last 10 days.

 Please promptly notify our office prior to your appointment if you’ve answered yes to any of the statements above.

 Safety Precautions for Patients and Staff

 At Advanced Specialty Care we have both been monitoring recommendations and proactively implementing protective measures for our patients and our staff.
 Below is an outline of measures we have deployed for your safety: